Skip to content

 • #7 Herdling

-• Check HUD/UI scaling: some games hide key UI too far at the edges.
+• HUD and UI scaling: some games still push key UI too far to the edges.

-• Cutscenes: many titles still lock cinematics to 16:9 (black bars).
-That’s normal.
+• Cutscenes: many titles still lock cinematics to 16:9 with black bars.

 Cyberpunk 2077 is the obvious 32:9 showpiece, and it earns it.
-Night City is dense, vertical, loud, and constantly moving — and the extra horizontal view makes the whole place feel less like a “scene” and more like a real space around you.
-Neon signs, rain-soaked streets, traffic, crowds, and reflections stretch naturally across the panel instead of being squeezed into a TV-shaped frame.
+Night City is dense, vertical, loud, and constantly moving, and the extra horizontal space makes the whole place feel less like a staged scene and more like a living space around you.
+Neon signs, traffic, crowds, reflections, and rain-soaked streets stretch naturally across the panel instead of being squeezed into a narrower frame.

 The revisit I recorded here pushes the RX 7900 XTX hard with medium ray tracing and a mostly ultra/high mix at 5120×1440.
 On 16:9 it looks great.
-On a curved 32:9 panel, it’s the kind of footage you show people when they ask why you “need” a screen this wide.
-Once you’ve played Night City like this, it’s hard to go back.
+On a curved 32:9 panel, it becomes one of those games you use to explain why super ultrawide matters in the first place.

 Night City in 5K Ultrawide – Gameplay Video